andreigue/andreigue.github.io/_posts/2026-01-18-trip-to-turkey.md

 # Akhtamar

-Akhtamar is an island in Lake Van ???????????????????????????????????????
+Akhtamar is an island in Lake Van.
+It is home to a very special church.

-The Cathedral of the Holy Cross on Akhtamar was built between 915 and 921 by [King Gagik I Artsruni](https://en.wikipedia.org/wiki/Gagik_I_Artsruni), King of Vaspurakan (908 - 1021).
+The Cathedral of the Holy Cross on Akhtamar was built between 915 and 921 during the reign [King Gagik I Artsruni](https://en.wikipedia.org/wiki/Gagik_I_Artsruni), King of [Vaspurakan](https://en.wikipedia.org/wiki/Kingdom_of_Vaspurakan) (which existed from 908 - 1021, until the last king, [Senekerim-Hovhannes Artsruni](Senekerim-Hovhannes Artsruni ceded it to the Byzantines)).
 (Note that this is a different king from [Gagik I Bagratuni](https://en.wikipedia.org/wiki/Gagik_I_of_Armenia), king of Bagratuni.
 This was a period of many Armenian states, ruled by different Armenian dynasties, and Vaspurakan was one of those, along with Syunik, Artsakh, and idk what else potentially).

 ![Vaspurakan](../images/turkey/Bagratuni_Armenia.png)